 Following a successful development stage Heritage Lottery Fund have granted LELP over £2.6 million to deliver a suite of projects.
 The delivery phase has commenced and will continue until 2023.
 Each of the projects will enhance the local landscape and provide a legacy for the local community for future generations.

 The Erne Paddlers are an established canoe club operating in Enniskillen, this project will increase access to the waters of Lough Erne for people of all abilities and ages.

-The aim of this project is to create greater access to the lough shore with the development of a 3km accessible lough shore trail and the addition of a bird hide on the path.
+The aims of this project is to create greater access to the lough shore with the development of a 1.2km accessible lough shore trail and the addition of a bird hide on the path.
 There will also be an annual schools convention.

 Crom Castle is home to a wide variety of species and habitats and rich in cultural heritage.